Community Climate Action Fund

 About the Community Climate Action Fund

-This is a new fund which is comprised of the combined budgets of the previous Local Projects Fund and the Community Enagement Fund for the a contestable fund in the 2022/2025 triennium
+This fund is comprised of the combined budgets of the previous Local Projects Fund and the Community Engagement Fund for the contestable fund in the 2022/2025 triennium.

 Objectives

-The fund aims to contribute to the cities carbon reduction goals by funding:
+The fund aims to contribute to the city's carbon reduction goals by funding:

 Eligibility criteria